paymanafshari021/Pay_Fortinet_Note/sd-wan/Implicit rules and load-balancing algorithms.md

-# Implicit rules and load-balancing algorithms
+# Implicit Rules and Load-balancing Algorithms

 ### 🌐 1.
 The “Implicit Rule”